 - Cleaning brush for toilet

 Gentle, but effective surface cleaner.
 Mix 1 cup vinegar and 1 cup distilled water in a spray bottle.
 Add 5 to 10 drops of lemon essential oil.
 Lemon EO’s are known as a cleaning agent.
-Can’t get any better than this all natural cleaner.
+Can’t get any better than this all-natural cleaner.
 Add fresh lemon to the mix and you’ll for sure have a great smelling home!

 Mirrors and Windows

 I have already made this one and have posted the recipe on my blog here.
 We had new windows installed a couple of months ago which intrigued my mind to make my own all natural window cleaner for my brand new windows.

 Clean your whole kitchen with this “green” cleaner.
 Combine one tablespoon of liquid Castile soap, 1/2 cup of white distilled vinegar and 1-1/2 cups of distilled water.
 Add a few drops of any essential oil to give it a lovely all natural snell, such as lemon, sweet orange, eucalyptus or lavender.
 Place in spray bottle and shake well before each use.

 Combine 1/2 cup baking soda, 1 cup distilled white vinegar and 1/2 teaspoon of melaleuca (or tea tree) essential oil in a spray bottle.
 Spray in the toilet bowl and let sit for a few minutes.
 Then scrub with toilet brush.
 For tougher stains, sprinkle some baking soda in the pan.
 Add a few drops of a citrus essential oil for a pleasant smell.

 Bath and Shower